LetsChill/Top.gg-python-webhook-tutorial-/README.md

 # Top.gg-python-webhook-tutorial-
 A Unofficial tutorial on how to make a working webhook on top.gg or any other bot listing services.

+##Begining

+Webhooks is how programs communicate and share data, and this tutorial might be difficult if you don't know how to deal with it!

+##Requirements

+An Accepted discord bot in Top.gg

+discord.py bot

+an open ip adress and port (for vps)

+##How to make a webhook in (vps):

+There is alot it of stuff you can use with the webhook, you will learn how to make a webhook for guild posting, and receiveing data from top.gg: